emilrueh/lua-genai/README.md

 ## Features

-- Use the `chat` object for integrated message history
-- For more granular control use the `genai` client directly if needed
 - Stream output for real-time responses
 - Structured JSON response abstraction layer
 - Token usage tracking with cost calculation